larryknaebelobsidian/kingdom/Proposition 133. This view of the Kingdom is confirmed by “the Day of Judgment.”.md

 tags:
   - toc
 ---
+# Proposition 133.
+This view of the Kingdom is confirmed by “the Day of Judgment.”

 Scripture from LSB
 Copyright © 2021 by The Lockman Foundation.
 All rights reserved.
 Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/)